Looking for the best apps to save money in Nigeria?

 Create a saving goal

 Every task starts with a goal.
 Before you save, outline how much you intend to raise.
 When you have a saving goal, you can reach and even surpass it.
-The most important thing to have in mind is the readiness to meet whatever savings threshold you create.

-To create a realistic goal, choose something to save for.
-No one saves for nothing, right?
 There are tons of things to put money aside for.
-A new gadget, fun holiday, study program, family, house, car, etc. There is a lot to choose from.
+A new gadget, fun holiday, study program, family, house, car, etc. So much to choose from.

 Create a saving plan